The BFD | Today in Rock History

 Today in Rock History:

-Born today in 1951, Jimmy “Jimi” Jamison singer and songwriter with Survivor.
+Born today in 1938, David Freiberg bassist, keyboardist and singer with Quicksilver Message Service, Jefferson Airplane and Jefferson Starship.

-Born today in 1959, Edwyn Collins singer, songwriter and multi-instrumentalist with Orange Juice and solo.
+Born today in 1943, John Cipollina singer and guitarist with Quicksilver Messenger Service.

-Today in 1965, the album “Help!” by the Beatles was certified gold.
+Born today in 1945, Ken Hensley singer, songwriter, multi-instrumentalist and producer with several acts including Uriah Heap and Blackfoot.

-Today in 1969, The Rolling Stones went number 1 in the US charts with “Honky Tonk Women”.
+Born today in 1947, Jim Fox drummer and organist with The James Gang.

 Please feel free to share this article to a social media platform of your choice.
 Help keep rock alive!